Standing With Workers For Over A Decade.

 Kevin offers a free, no-obligation consultation to any person facing a legal problem.

-Employment Attorney in Portland, Oregon – Protecting Employment Rights
+Employment Attorney in Portland, Oregon – Protecting EmployEE Rights

 Employees have rights and protections under both state and federal law, even in “at will” employment states like Oregon.
 These laws exist to protect our economic livelihoods and keep employers from misusing their authority and power to unfairly exploit workers.
 But the fact of the matter is that, despite these laws, employers frequently violate employees’ rights.
 And when those workplace rights are violated, it can upend an employee’s career, finances, and personal life.